chrisarg/Bit/README.md

 - the same query using OpenMP without containers utilizing 1 to max_threads
 - containerized OpenMP query utilizing 1 to max_threads
 - containerized OpenMP query using GPU offloading

+The repository [benchmarking-bits](https://github.com/chrisarg/benchmarking-bits) contains benchmarks against other bitset/bitvector/bitmaps in C and Perl.

 ## Usage Example